How to Avoid Common Signal Integrity Issues in Your Designs

 - Always route the clock (or strobe) to the longest delay of the group of signals.
 This allows the data to settle before it is read by the clock.

-- Routing embedding signals between planes will help to minimize radiated emissions, as well as provide ESD protection.
+- Routing embedding signals between planes will help to minimize radiated emissions, as well as provide ESD protection, which can greatly help the signal integrity.

-The complexity of electronics design is undoubtedly going to increase in the future, presenting a new set of challenges for PCB designers to solve.
-Ensuring that your board stackup, impedance and return current paths are correctly configured gives you a stable basis for your design.
+The complexity of electronics design is undoubtedly going to increase in the future, presenting a new set of challenges for printed circuit board designers to solve.
+Ensuring that your printed circuit board stackup, impedance, and return current paths are correctly configured, this gives you a stable basis for your design.
 This compliments the new features for high-speed design in Altium Designer, like xSignals®, by empowering you to implement critical signal matching more precisely with the verification of a 2D field solver.

 What tools are you using for your high-signal speed designs?
-Check out Altium .
+Check out Altium Designer.

 Reference: Beyond Design: Signal Integrity 1-3, the PCB Design Magazine.